-Launched in Geneva in February 2024, the Women, Peace and Security Impact Group is co-chaired by Ambassador Thomas Greminger, Executive Director of the Geneva Centre for Security Policy (GCSP) and Madeleine Rees, Secretary General of the Women's International League for Peace and Freedom (WILPF).
+Launched in Geneva in February 2024, the Women, Peace and Security Impact Group was co-founded by Ambassador Thomas Greminger, Executive Director of the Geneva Centre for Security Policy (GCSP), Madeleine Rees, former Secretary General of the Women's International League for Peace and Freedom (WILPF) and Ambassador Claudia Fuentes Julio, Permanent Representative of Chile to the United Nations Office and other international organisations in Geneva.

 CONTEXT